backlogs/www/_posts/en/1998-01-01-usage-product-owner.markdown

 ---
 # Usage: Product Owner

-You are responsible for prioritizing and describing the stories in the product backlog.
+As the product owner you are responsible for prioritizing and describing the stories in the product backlog.
+Read more about <a href="http://www.mountaingoatsoftware.com/scrum/product-owner" target="_blank">the product owner role</a> from Mountain Goat Software.

 ## Maintaining the product backlog